 Ruff said it’s “kind of heartbreaking” the lower-body injury Sabres goalie Ukko-Pekka Luukkonen suffered Jan.
 27 will force him to miss the Olympics.

-Luukkonen, 26, earned a spot last month on Team Finland.
+Luukkonen, 26, earned a spot last month on Team Finland for the Milano Cortina Games.

 “You end up within a week or two of going, and you end up with an injury,” he said.
 “Nothing serious, but it’s going to hold him out of it.”